jundalisay/superb/content/en/research/hume/treatise/book-1/part-2/section-5.md

-Section 5: More Objections
+---
+heading: "Section 5"
+title: "More Objections"
+weight: 10
+image: /covers/treatise.jpg
+description: "The Idea of Space is Just Made Up of Points"
+author: David Hume
+icon: /icons/hume.png
+---

-The Idea of Space is Just Made Up of Points
+## The Idea of Space is Just Made Up of Points

 The second part of my system is that the idea of space is just the idea of visible or tangible points distributed in a certain order.

 If this is true, it follows that we cannot form an idea of a vacuum or space where there is nothing visible or tangible.

 This creates three objections which I shall examine together because the answer for one is related to the answers for the others.

 1. For many ages, men have disputed a vacuum and a plenum [ a space filled with matter], inconclusively.

 Philosophers think themselves free to take part on either side.
 But the very dispute is decisive on the idea.
 It is impossible men could so long reason about a vacuum and refute or defend it, without knowing what they refuted or defended.

 2. The reality or possibility of the idea of a vacuum is proven by the following reasoning.

 Every idea is possible.